dev-slax/solark_cloud/README.md

 Custom integration for [Home Assistant](https://www.home-assistant.io/) that connects to the **Sol-Ark Cloud / MySolArk portal** to expose live inverter and solar production data as sensors.

+This integration was developed with the assistance of AI (OpenAI’s ChatGPT) alongside manual coding, testing, and verification.
 ---

 ## ✨ Features